sccn/sccn.github.io/Graveyard/00_release_instructions.md

 2. Change revision
 3. Accept plugin.
 4. Accept new plugin and check that update is seen.
+5. Download Fieldtrip and Picard and run "test_compiled_version" script
-5. Final edits in the revision page
+6. Final edits in the revision page
-6. Unpate links in /home/arno/www/eeglab/currentversion
+7. Unpate links in /home/arno/www/eeglab/currentversion
-7. Send email to EEGLABNEWS list
+8. Send email to EEGLABNEWS list

 ## Post release